sobjornstad/tersen/tersen.md

 The “longest possible match” is the one with the most tokens;
+    it is not necessarily the way of dividing tokens that produces the shortest output.
+(tersen is *greedy*;
-    it is not necessarily the way of dividing tokens that produces the shortest output. tersen will also never backtrack over a replacement it has already made, even if another division of tokens could produce a shorter output.
+    it will never backtrack over a replacement it has already made, even if another division of tokens could produce a shorter output.
  While that gives up a small amount of possible compression,
     it keeps tersen fast and simple
-    and makes replacement behavior more predictable
+    and makes replacement behavior more predictable.)
-    when you’re trying to create a dictionary.

-A destination may be any string,
-    except one that contains the at-sign (`@`) or has leading or trailing whitespace
-    (tersen ignores whitespace when matching and replacing, but preserves it as best as possible in its output).
+A source cannot contain punctuation other than hyphens or apostrophes,
+    so you cannot have a source of `#&$%` or `St. Paul`.
+If such a source is found,
+    a warning will be printed and that mapping will be ignored.
+*However*, you can sometimes get around this;
+    if a multi-word phrase matches input
+    when ignoring the punctuation in the input, the replacement will still be made
+    and any medial punctuation will disappear.
+For instance, if you have a mapping from `St Olaf` to `STO`,
+    and the text `St. Olaf` is found in the input, it will be replaced with `STO`.
+One could imagine a case where this would do the wrong thing,
+    such as “222 Somewhere St., Olaf City, CA”, but in general this is unlikely
+    (and it will always be possible to fool tersen in some edge cases!).

 Only one mapping may be present in the dictionary for each `source`.
 If the same source is mapped more than once,
     the first entry wins,
     and tersen will print a warning.

+### Destinations

+A destination may be any string,
+    except one that contains the at-sign (`@`) or has leading or trailing whitespace
+    (tersen ignores whitespace when matching and replacing, but preserves it as best as possible in its output).

 If a destination is longer than its corresponding source,
     tersen will print a warning but still use the mapping.